jgbaldwinbrown/ubawk/README.md

 # Micro AWK

-BioAWK for people who don't have time to waste
+BioAWK for people who don't have time to waste.

 ## Introduction